Quick Facts on Arctic Sea Ice

 satellites pass over the polar region several times each day to gather

 data; researchers can then form the data into images for analysis and publication.
+Because the AMSR-E instrument is no longer functioning, NSIDC now relies on DMSP data.

 Useful satellite data concerning sea ice began in late 1978 with the launch of NASA’s Scanning Multichannel Microwave Radiometer (SMMR) satellite.
 When scientists compare average sea ice conditions between years, they often use a reference period of 1979 to 2000.
 This reference period allows a consistent comparison of changes in extent over individual years.
 Scientists generally do not include data from 2000 forward because that period has seen especially sharp declines in sea ice extent.